Utah Native American Tribes

 Buckhorn Draw near Cedar Mountain in the San Rafael Swell, about 20 miles east of Castle Dale on gravel roads, and Temple Wash north of Goblin Valley State Park, offer scattered, but intriguing petroglyphs.

-The ancient village preserved at Anasazi State Park and Museum in Boulder, was one of the largest Anasazi communities west of the Colorado River.
+The ancient village preserved at Anasazi State Park and Museum in Boulder, was one of the largest Ancestral Pueblo communities west of the Colorado River.
 The village remains largely unexcavated, but many artifacts have been uncovered and are on display in the museum.
-There is a life-size, six-room replica of an Anasazi dwelling at the park, giving visitors an idea of what life was like here nearly a thousand years ago.
+There is a life-size, six-room replica of an Ancestral Pueblo dwelling at the park, giving visitors an idea of what life was like here nearly a thousand years ago.

 BLM-administered Parowan Gap, 10 miles northwest of Parowan, and Johnson Canyon, 9 miles east of Kanab, have many petroglyph sites.
 Pictographs may be seen at Sand Springs, 20 miles northwest of Kanab.